 GHAPs Technical Assistance and Capacity Building Teams comprise former special agents, intelligence analysts, UN investigators, military personnel, prosecutors, and judges.
 These personnel have decades of experience of working in a coordinated Inter-Agency manner, developing cross-functional teams, long-term embedding, mentoring and guiding national authorities, and establishing specialist Task Forces.
 These skill sets when deployed in support of National Medical and Regulatory Agencies (NMRAs) and associated specialist National Agencies have repeatedly proven effective in helping to develop successful nationally-led responses to the trade in substandard, falsified, and diverted medicines and health products.

-GHAP’s decentralized approach emphasizes regionally based hubs that can project Market Assurance Review (MAR) and Supply Chain Assurance Review (SCAR) teams into countries throughout sub-Saharan Africa.
+GHAP’s decentralized approach emphasizes regionally based hubs that can project Market Assurance Review (MAR), Supply Chain Assurance Review (SCAR), and Serialization Technical Assistance Resources (STAR) teams into countries throughout sub-Saharan Africa.
 Over 50 regionally based personnel are established in the region, with offices in Ghana, South Africa, Tanzania and Uganda.
 Regional teams have past experience in auditing, public health, NMRAs, international organizations, law enforcement and the military.
 GHAP’s regionally based staff are locally sourced, operate confidently in English, French, and Portuguese speaking countries, and are adept at moving seamlessly from urban to rural locales.
 Facility with local customs and languages helps teams operate efficiently and effectively in challenging environments.
 GHAP’s regional presence promotes rapid responses to supply chain assurance review requirements and leverages existing organizational infrastructure.